YKalashnikov/Movie-Viewer-React-Redux/README.md

 $ cd
 $ yarn install
 $ yarn start
-$ if you run in to a problem, try to insert your youTube API_KEY
+$ if you run in to a problem, try to insert your API_KEY
 ```

 ---